Fact Sheet 32:

 Remember that these three consumer protections only apply to transactions made with a credit card.
 They do not apply to debit card transactions.

-What do I do about unauthorized credit or charge card charges?
+What do I do about unauthorized credit card charges?

-The Consumer Financial Protection Bureau (CFPB) assumed responsibility for enforcing laws related to credit card transactions on July 21, 2011.
-Complaints about credit card companies can be made to the CFSB at https://help.consumerfinance.gov/app/ask_cc_complaint#active_tab=vcomplaint The CFPB maintains a database of complaints against credit card companies at http://www.consumerfinance.gov/complaintdatabase/.
+The Consumer Financial Protection Bureau (CFPB) is responsibility for enforcing laws related to credit card transactions.
+Complaints about credit card companies can be made to the CFPB.

 What are contactless credit cards?